difo23/100-days-of-code-site/src/pages/day-11.md

 ## Description:

-Today I have dedicated myself to doing a rebuild to an old Rest API, this time I decided to use a VSC extension called REST client instead of the reliable Postman.
+Today I have dedicated myself to doing a rebuild an old API Rest , this time I decided to use a VSC extension called REST client instead of the reliable Postman.
 I don't think this extension will replace the functionalities and level of documentation that Postman provides, but the truth is that it is very easy to test your API without leaving VSC.

 ### [REST Client:](https://marketplace.visualstudio.com/items?itemName=humao.rest-client)